WICG/origin-policy/README.md

 ## The Proposal
-We propse Origin Manifest as a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.
+We propose Origin Manifest as a web platform mechanism that aims to shift configuring the origin from web applications to the origin itself.

 ### Server side